DCE Interior Design

 Cheltenham

-Brief: The Cheltenham project involves the adaptive reuse of a mid-century home for photographer Anne Zahalka downsizing for retirement.
+Brief: The Cheltenham project involves the adaptive reuse of a mid-century home for photographer Anne Zahalka’s retirement, including a studio for her carer.

-The “Lost Negatives” concept explores the impact of ageing and dementia, capturing the feeling of returning to one’s happiest moments.
-It honours the original blueprint of the home while thoughtfully updating it for modern living.
-By incorporating elements like embossing, imprinting, and geometric shapes, it nurtures both past memories and new moments of reflection.
+Exploring the impact of ageing and lost moments, the design respects the owner and home’s past while thoughtfully updating it for later life.
+Using embossing, imprinting, and geometry to nurture both past memories and new moments of reflection.

 Residential Project